 All staff are subject to a MinistrySafe background check that meets and exceeds the new federal standard under the Safe Sports Act.
 All staff receive extensive training prior to arrival as well as during staff training on abuse awareness and prevention.

 Q. How are staff and counselors trained and supervised?

-A. Summer long staff receive a full week (7 nights, 8 days) of training on job tasks, counseling skills, health and safety procedures, teamwork, and spiritual growth.
+A. Summer long staff receive 10 days of training on job tasks, counseling skills, health and safety procedures, teamwork, and spiritual growth.
 The year-round staff supervises them.
 Volunteer counselors receive written material before camp, and participate in a 1-day intensive training event.
 They are trained and supervised by the Program Director.
 The Program Director also supports counselors with discipline issues and emotional needs.

 Q. How do you guard against abuse of children at camp?